ganevdev/enough-time-ago/README.md

 Example - how to delete all obsolete (older than one day - 86400000 ms) files in a folder:

+Remember!
+This example can even delete the file that launched it.

 ```js
 const fs = require('fs');
 const enoughTimeAgo = require('enough-time-ago');